5.1 Exporting Data to Delimited Files

 You can verify the .csv file has been indeed created and open the file with RStudio or any text editor to verify its contents.

-We can see that all the information has been written in the .csv file, which has commas separating the values on each line.
+We can see that all the information has been exported to the .csv file, with commas separating the values on each observation.
 In particular, you may find out the first row of the file corresponds to the column names.
 If you don’t want to include the column names, you can set the argument col_names = FALSE

 .